LTW-GCR-CSOC/csoc-installation-scripts/README.md

 ## Description

-The [GCR](https://cugcr.com/tiki/lce/index.php) - CSOC(**C**yber**s**ecurity **O**perations **C**enter) project seeks to provide small to medium size enterprises with easy to deploy open source cybersecurity solutions and operation guides.
+The [GCR](https://cugcr.com/tiki/lce/index.php) - CSOC(**C**yber**s**ecurity **O**perations **C**enter) project seeks to provide small to medium size enterprises with easy to deploy open source cybersecurity solutions and security operation guides.

 The project is primarly divided into three focus areas: Open Source Software, Operation Guide, Pathway Training

-* Open Source Software:
+### Open Source Software:
-The project seeks to configure, integrate and enhance existing open source sensor software projects (such as [Dionaea](https://github.com/LTW-GCR-CSOC/dionaea), [Cowrie](https://github.com/LTW-GCR-CSOC/cowrie), [OSSEC](https://github.com/LTW-GCR-CSOC/ossec-hids) and others) to work with an information collector (such as Apache Metron) that can be used for information aggregation and security analytics.
+CSOC open source development seeks to configure, integrate and enhance existing open source sensor software projects (such as [Dionaea](https://github.com/LTW-GCR-CSOC/dionaea), [Cowrie](https://github.com/LTW-GCR-CSOC/cowrie), [OSSEC](https://github.com/LTW-GCR-CSOC/ossec-hids), [OpenVAS](https://github.com/LTW-GCR-CSOC/openvas-commander) and others) to report to a central information collector (such as [Apache Metron](http://metron.apache.org)) which will be used for alert aggregation and analytics.
+Development includes the creation of a physical and virtual deployable honeypot (GCR Canary) which includes various sensors.
+The honeypot can be used for intrusion detection in SME environments.

-Integration of cybersecurity sensors is a priority for the project to reduce labour and complexity associated with deploying open source security operations center solutions.
-The project includes a remotely managed honeypot device (GCR Canary) that is suitable for use as a sensor for passive intrusion detection in SME environments.

- * Operation Guide
+### Operation Guide
 The project will include CSOC Operational Playbook templates suitable for use by manager service providers or IT department staff responsible for operating the CSOC.

-* Pathway Training
+### Pathway Training
 Online training materials will be provided for SME employees to help address employee security awareness.

 The project is currently in progress and available at https://github.com/LTW-GCR-CSOC